pydata/xarray/README.md

-# scidata: objects for working with scientific data in Python
+# xray: transparently manipulate scientific datasets in Python

-**scidata** is a Python package for working with aligned sets of homogeneous, n-dimensional arrays.
+**xray** is a Python package for working with aligned sets of homogeneous, n-dimensional arrays.
 It implements flexible array operations and dataset manipulation for in-memory datasets within the [Common Data Model][cdm] widely used for self-describing scientific data (netCDF, OpenDAP, etc.).

+***Warning: xray is still in its early development phase.
+Expect the API to change.***

 ## Main Feaures